etoodimalla7-art/artificial-Intelligence/README.md

   # Hello, GitHub!
 My name is Jean Emmanuel Etoo Dimalla.
-This is my first repository.
+This is my first branch.